tiom4eg/corn_phild/README.md

 # corn_phild
-set of algos for CP
+set of algos for CP + solutions to some interesting problems